FabricMC/fabric/CONVENTIONS.md

 Regular mixin classes must be named the same name as the target class they are being mixed into, with "Mixin" appended to the end of the class name.
 As an example, a mixin class into the class `MinecraftServer` should be named `MinecraftServerMixin`.

-Accessor mixin classes must be named the same name as the target class they are being mixed into, with "Accessor" appended to the end of the class name.
+Likewise, accessor mixin classes must be named the same name as the target class they are being mixed into, with "Accessor" appended to the end of the class name.
 As an example, the accessor class into the class `MinecraftServer` should be named `MinecraftServerAccessor`.

 "Duck interfaces" (Interfaces that are implemented onto classes using mixins) should be named the same name as the target class that implements the interface, with a series of adjectives at the front of the class name describing the contents or the implementation use case of the interface, along with "Hooks" at the end of the class name.
 For example, a duck interface implemented by `PlayerEntity` through mixins in order to add a mana player attribute should be named `ManaPlayerEntityHooks`.